Storytime from the year 2000

-I didn’t meet any of the quotas (nor did i want to fyi) until my boyfriend at the time told me my “tummy was a bit paunchy” and bought me a gym membership for my birthday.
-Yeah i know.
-I mentioned he was my ex, right?
+I didn’t meet any of the quotas (nor did i want to fyi) until my boyfriend at the time told me my “tummy was a bit paunchy” and bought me a gym membership for my birthday....thanks…

 Well, i suppose some would call it a blessing in disguise, cause i sure as hell found gym culture in that shiny place boring as hell.
 The grunting and stunting wasn’t for me.

-Of course, i went to your "Bums and Tums" (obvs as that was a hangup for me at the time) and Step classes (Zumba wasn’t a thing back then, we were still coming out of the 80s aerobic legacy), and they were fine.
-I preferred classes to the apparatus and feeling self conscious in a room of people pulverising machines.
+Of course, i went to your average "Bums and Tums" classes (cause obvs, as that was a hangup for me at the time) and Step and Salsa classes (Zumba wasn’t a thing back then, we were still coming out of the 80s aerobic legacy), and these were all fine if you were into it.

 I was very lucky at the time to have a patient and kind doctor.
 He was the one who gave my panic attacks a name.
-It was a “very new” thing apparently, but there was one book i managed to get from the states about them (fyi Amazon and online delivery didn’t exist so this was quite a feat - shoutout to libraries and library staff!)
+It was a “very new” thing to diagnose apparently, and that was clear because trying to talk to anyone about them proved fruitless.
+However, there was one book i managed to get hold of from the states about them (obvirously Amazon and online delivery didn’t exist so this was quite a feat - shoutout to libraries and library staff!)

 But there was surely some resistance.
 I would peer into the class, trying to understand what was going on.
-I was intimidated that i didn’t know what might happen, or if it would be really cliquey or weird.
+I was intimidated that i didn’t know what might happen, or if it would be really cliquey and weird.
 No one in that room looked like me.
-In fact, in all the research about this yoga thing, i only saw very particular types of people with very particular types of bodies.
+In fact, in all the research about this yoga thing, i only saw very particular types of people with very particular types of bodies:

 What’s the point of this strange story, you might wonder?

-Well my friend, i guess it´s about exploring the stuff that holds us back and instead embracing what flows.
+Well my friend, i guess it’s about exploring the stuff that holds us back and instead embracing what flows.

-It’s of course about a few things.
+It’s of course, about a few things.

 Here, I’ll make a list: